 Occupational exposure probably accounts for 30-50% of human cases of leptospirosis.
 The main occupational groups at risk include farm workers, veterinarians, pet shop owners, field agricultural workers, abattoir workers, plumbers, meat handlers and slaughterhouse workers, coal miners, workers in the fishing industry, military troops, milkers, and sewer workers.

 Although leptospirosis continues to be predominantly an occupational disease, in recent decades it has also increasingly been recognized as a disease of recreation.
-The disease may be acquired during adventure travel or vacations that involve water sports or hiking, or even as a consequence of flooding.[5, 6, 7, 8] The burgeoning exotic-pet trade further increases the likelihood of transmission.
+The disease may be acquired during "adventure" travel or sporting events that involve fresh water or hiking (eg, "mud runs").[5, 6, 7, 8] The exotic-pet trade further increases the likelihood of transmission.

 Widespread flooding may lead to epidemic spread of leptospirosis in large populations.
 Flooding on a smaller scale may also lead to individuals contracting the disease.
 Urban dwellers in economically deprived areas may contract the disease through exposure to rat urine.